Wilson-Daniel/Student-Virtual-Lab/README.md

 * Get correct suggetions at any level whereever you stuck.
 * Completing any level, generates a progress report of how acurately you performed your practical.

+## Challenges

+* At the current time rendering we were dealing with 12,432 file combines to a 6.4 GB project at unity platform.
+* Version incompatibility.
+*

 ## Installation

 * Clone the repository from Github: